 The latest research on this topic is quite conclusive, testosterone concentrations, in males particularly, correlate with body composition.
 That means low testosterone levels are linked strongly to fat accumulation and vice-versa.
 However, not all testosterone is the same.
 Testosterone bound to protein (serum binding globulin, or SHBG) doesn’t work as well as free testosterone for stimulating protein synthesis in muscle cells to pack on mass.

 Men who lift weights regularly and intensely, always enjoy higher testosterone levels than their peers who perform other forms of exercise.
 Quite a few studies reveal that intense weight lifting maintains and even enhances natural testosterone production throughout life.
-Men who commit themselves to pumping iron for life can experience testosterone levels similar to those seen in untrained young men.
+Men who commit themselves to pumping iron for life can experience testosterone levels similar to those seen in young men.